TMx11111/ADA-assignment-04/README.md

 # Assignment 4

-Open **Assignment04 - 副本.ipynb** and run its cells in order, or run the equivalent single Python file from the workspace root:
+Open **Assignment04 - .ipynb** and run its cells in order, or run the equivalent single Python file from the workspace root:

 ```powershell